 “I can’t carry a tune, I don’t know how to shoot a basketball, and my handwriting is barely legible.
 But I don’t miss.”
-It’s how Tim Gutterson describes himself and his highly impressive capabilities as a sniper, thanks to his years as an U.S. Army Ranger which also left him psychologically scarred and with PTSD that rears its head every time he handles a firearm.
+It’s how Tim Gutterson describes himself and his highly impressive capabilities as a sniper, thanks to his years as a U.S. Army Ranger, which also left him psychologically scarred and with PTSD that rears its head every time he handles a firearm.
 A smart-ass in every sense of the word and whose sarcasm is often directed at Raylan and Art, much to their annoyance and befuddlement.
 His loyalty to his fellow Marshals and to his friends is unquestionable, and if you ask many a Justified fan, Tim is quite possibly gay (which makes his interactions with Raylan even more fun to watch), but due to the lack of proper screen time, we never get much clarification about that.

 Instead of being loved, honored, and cherished during her marriage to Bowman Crowder, Ava Crowder was regularly beaten, disrespected, and made to feel powerless.
 And once she shot him to death while he was eating dinner in their home, Ava refused to ever be made to feel that way again, even if it means turning her back on Raylan once their relationship goes sour, embracing the outlaw lifestyle alongside Boyd (as well as becoming romantically involved with him), and not hesitating to lay the smack down on anyone who makes the mistake of showing her any disrespect.

 There’s a moment when Detroit gangster Nicky Augustine first meets Boyd Crowder in person and describes him as such: “I love the way you talk.
 You use forty words when only four will do.”
-And that really is one of the very best ways to describe Boyd, whose masterful and mellifluous usage of the English language makes him one of Justified’s best and most appealing characters.
-(Followed by “I’ve been accused of being a lot of things.
+And that really is one of the very best ways to describe Boyd, whose masterful and mellifluous usage of the English language makes him one of Justified’s best and most appealing characters. (“I’ve been accused of being a lot of things.
 Inarticulate ain’t one of them.”)
 After going the White supremacist route and taking a bullet to the chest from Raylan as a result, he goes on to become a pastor, only to have his father punish him for his acts of defiance by murdering nearly his entire congregation.
 He soon accepts the fact that no matter how hard he tries to deny his nature, being an outlaw is who he is and what he’s truly good at, so he may as well stop denying it and embrace it with both arms while making sure to be the best at it.
 Especially if it means buying a beautiful home with Ava to start a family and going legit by becoming the owner of a Dairy Queen franchise and being damn good at that as well.
-(Even Walton Goggins admitted in a recent interview with Uproxx that he could easily see Boyd being in charge of a Dairy Queen and being very successful at doing so) As charming and loquacious as Boyd may be (which is usually when he’s interacting with Raylan and they’re giving each other hell as only they can), he is also still capable of reminding us all that he is an outlaw, and a very ruthless one when he wants to be.
+(Even Walton Goggins admitted in a recent interview with Uproxx that he could easily see Boyd being in charge of a Dairy Queen and being very successful at doing so) As charming and insightful and loquacious as Boyd may be (which is usually when he’s interacting with Raylan and they’re giving each other hell as only they can), he is also capable of reminding us all that he is an outlaw, and a very ruthless one when he wants to be.